ArchismwanChatterjee/Hack-Hurricane-1.0/README.md

 3. Wait for the image to be uploaded, the dimesions of the image will be updated
 4. Click on the button to detect the objects present
 5. Wait for few seconds and See the ✨Magic ✨ Happen.
-6. The users will be able to control the playback speed and download the audio output file.
+6. The users will be able to translate the output as well as control the playback speed and download the audio output file.

 ## Installation: